moiatgit/abs-guide-ca/sphinx-abs/assortedtips.rst

    .. code-block:: sh

-       if ls -l nonexistent_filename 2>&1 | grep -q 'No such file or directory'
+       if ls -l nonexistent_filename 2>&1grep -q 'No such file or directory'
        #                             ^^^^
          then echo "File \"nonexistent_filename\" does not exist." fi